-In this lines of Animal Tranquility and Decay, the speaker reveals that every movement this man makes, every expression on his face, all “bespeak a man who does not move with pain, but moves with thought”.
+In these lines of Animal Tranquility and Decay, the speaker reveals that every movement this man makes, every expression on his face, all “bespeak a man who does not move with pain, but moves with thought”.
 This suggests that although the man is elderly and is probably experiencing physical pain, that is not what he is focused on.
 Rather, he is living in the world of his own thoughts.
 He is so intently focused on his thoughts that the pain does not seem to bother him.
 This is why the speaker describes him as “insensibly subdued”.
-There is no physical reason the man should be so tranquil, but his thoughts take him to that place of peace which transcends the physical realm.
+There is no physical reason the man should be so tranquil, but his thoughts take him to that place of peace that transcends the physical realm.

 To settled quiet: he is one by whom

 This man is “settled” and “quiet”.
 He is a man who seems to make no effort in anything.
 Rather, it would seem that he has long forgotten what it is like to strive and toil.
 The speaker suggests that this man is so calm because years of patience have made him that way.
 “Long patience” suggests that the man has been bearing with life for many years and that he has practiced patience with all that hurt, bothered, or frustrated him.
 These years of practicing patience have given the man a “mild composure” so that he was as peaceful and tranquil a man as there ever was.

 That patience now doth seem a thing of which

 He hath no need.
 He is by nature led

 To peace so perfect that the young behold

 With envy, what the Old Man hardly feels.